 Cleaning your home may seem like a straightforward task, but bad habits can quietly undermine your efforts and cost you more than you realize.
 From using too much detergent to neglecting maintenance of your tools, these mistakes can lead to wasted time, higher bills, and even damage to your belongings.
+What’s worse, some of these habits may actually be making your home dirtier instead of cleaner.
 Fortunately, with a few adjustments to your routine, you can avoid these pitfalls and create a more efficient and cost-effective cleaning process.

 Using Too Much Detergent

 Using too much detergent might seem like it’ll make your laundry cleaner, but it often backfires.
 Excess detergent can leave behind a soapy residue on clothes, causing them to lose their vibrancy and feel less soft.
 Moreover, it demands more water for rinsing, driving up utility expenses.
-By using the recommended amount, you’ll maintain your clothes’ quality while keeping costs manageable.
+Over time, this buildup can also damage your washing machine, leading to costly repairs.
+By using the recommended amount, you’ll maintain your clothes’ quality while keeping costs manageable, and your machine running efficiently for longer.

 Neglecting to Clean Your Vacuum

 Your vacuum’s efficiency plummets when its filter or bag is clogged with dirt.
 This not only leaves your floors less clean but also strains the motor, shortening its lifespan.
+A clogged filter can also reduce suction power, making it harder to pick up dust and debris effectively.
+Over time, this can lead to overheating and potential damage, resulting in costly repairs or replacements.
 Clean or replace the filter monthly and empty the bag or bin regularly to maintain optimal performance.

 Ignoring Dirty Sponges and Mops